alifeee/blogtest/what-is-a-third-space/what-is-a-third-space.md

 - Pool hall

     An example I often use.
-However, could be socially daunting or socially exclusionary, especially if everyone is there to play their own games of pool with their own friends.
+However, could be socially daunting or socially exclusionary, especially if the people there are there to play their *own* games of pool with their *own* friends, and not necessarily speak to *strangers*.

 - Board game café